 Steve has been a leading voice in the community with his passion for permaculture and regenerative agriculture.

-Melinda has been a strong lead in supporting community wellness, guest infrastructure and retreat programs.
+Melinda has been a strong lead in supporting community wellness, guest infrastructure, retreat programs, and networking with other hubs.

 Dana Marie Mitchell

 Dana Marie Mitchell, a founding member, has brought her passion for food, hospitality, and farm-to-table chef skills to the community.

 Alison and Michael were brought to Honaunau Farm by beautiful synchronicity, an answer to inquiry and prayer about where they would bring their son, Ember, into the world.
 Gracefully and graciously he was born in their tiny farm cabin on a peaceful new moon night in January 2022.
 Together they embrace community life as a foundation and nest in which to raise their little one.
 Ember spends his days walking-in-loving-arms through the macadamia nut trees, smelling gardenia blossoms, giggling at the many faces that wander through his farm-based awareness, and learning and growing with every interaction within the web of life.